-11. ASSURANCES AND CERTIFICATION
+7. ASSURANCES AND CERTIFICATION

-All activities involving human subjects and vertebrate animals must be approved by the appropriate institutional committee before the application can be funded.
+All activities in the U.S. investigator's proposed research involving human subjects and vertebrate animals must be approved by the appropriate institutional committee before the application can be funded.
 Compliance with current US Department of Health and Human Services and ACS guidelines for conflict of interest, recombinant DNA, and scientific misconduct is also required.

-Vertebrate Animals: Every proposal involving vertebrate animals must be approved by an Institutional Animal Care and Use Committee (IACUC), in accordance with Public Health Service Policy on Humane Care and Use of Laboratory Animals before the application can be funded.
+Vertebrate Animals: Every proposal involving vertebrate animals must be approved by an Institutional Animal Care and Use Committee (IACUC), in accordance with Public Health Service Policy on Humane Care and Use of Laboratory Animals before a grant can be activated.
 Enter the date of the most recent IACUC approval in the space provided.